ColinHmrl/ColinHmrl/README.md

 # Welcome

 Welcome to my profile, I'm Colin.
 Currently in third year in Cesi graduate school of engineering specialized in IT.
+From France, Reims.

 ## Projetcs